-To comply with the University's Copyright Licensing Agency (CLA) Higher Education Licence, teaching staff must not upload their own copies of published content to Blackboard or other online learning platforms.
-All digital copies must be authorised and made by the Library Scanning Service.
+To comply with the University's Copyright Licensing Agency (CLA) Higher Education Licence, course instructors must not upload self-scanned copies of published content to Canvas or iFind Reading.
+Digitised copies for course provision must be authorised and made by the Library Scanning Service.

-We produce digital copies from library print content so that your students can benefit from online access to high-demand course reading.
+The Library Scanning Service create digitised copies of book chapters, articles, and extracts from published print content to enable online access to high-demand course reading.
 In line with the University’s Digital Transformation Strategy, we deliver content to support an interactive, engaging, and flexible learning environment.
 We provide: